Hollowpox: The Hunt for Morrigan Crow: Plot

-Morrigan meets her fellow students, Conall and Sofia.
-Later, Morrigan is threatened by a rabid Bearwun and Dame Chanda Kali is attacked by a Horsewun.
-Morrigan keeps noticing a strange green light in their eyes as they go crazy.
+Morrigan meets researchers Conall and Sofia, a fox-wunimal (foxwun), who are both part of the 'Sub Nine' group researching Wundersmiths and the Wundrous arts.
+Later, Morrigan is threatened by a rabid Bearwun, Brutilus Brown, and Dame Chanda Kali is attacked by a Horsewun actor during a performance at the Nevermoor Opera House.
+Morrigan keeps noticing a strange green light in the Wunimals' eyes as they become aggressive and unresponsive.
 Dame Chanda explains that only a few decades ago, Wunimals were treated as less than human, as if they had the intelligence of a common house pet.
-In the Wundrous Society, Wunimals are warned of the virus that infects only them, causing them to act aggressively and become catatonic and "hollow," which is also dubbed "Hollowpox."
-When the society's condition worsens, Jupiter and Jack are put to work using their Witness powers to find infected Wunimals.
-Meanwhile, Unit 919 is forced to continue classes, with Morrigan retreating more and more often to the School of Wundrous Arts, where she finds a book, The Book of Ghostly Hours, where she can relive experiences and lessons of Wundersmiths of the past, who really weren't all evil.
-Unit 919's disruption and distraction classes, including What's That Behind You? and What's That Smell?, have been happening more frequently, and Morrigan later competes in a challenge in the class where they must go out into the city, and a) cause a panic, b) steal something, and c) don't get caught, during which Miss Cheery suggest that, Morrigan, Thaddea, and Mahir visit the Golbeian Library, which is really a giant library hidden in a pocket dimension.
+In the Wundrous Society, Wunimals are warned of the virus that infects only them, causing them to act aggressively and become catatonic and "hollow," which is dubbed the "Hollowpox."
+As the cases and the attacks increase, Jupiter and Jack are put to work using their Witness powers to find infected Wunimals.
+Meanwhile, Unit 919 is forced to continue classes, with Morrigan retreating more and more often to the School of Wundrous Arts, where she is introduced to The Book of Ghostly Hours, a guide to known 'ghostly hours', where she can relive experiences and lessons of Wundersmiths of the past.
+These experiences confirm to her that they really weren't all evil.
+Unit 919's disruption and distraction classes, including What's That Behind You? and What's That Smell?, have been happening more frequently, and Morrigan later competes in a challenge in the class where they must go out into the city, and a) cause a panic, b) steal something, and c) don't get caught.
+While scoping out a pawn shop, Morrigan's team overhears the proprietor trying to sell a mysterious one-person vessel, which they eventually puzzle out must be a submarine.